v3il/hgf-helper/README.md

 1. all features keep working while showing an ads;

 #### Anti-cheat versions:
-- Prohibits sending commands during the anti-cheat screen - removed on Feb 27, 2025
+- Prohibits sending commands during the anti-cheat screen - was handled automatically **[removed on 27 Feb 2025]**
-- Requires sending the `!anticheat' command during the anti-cheat screen - current, handled automatically
+- Requires sending the `!anticheat' command during the anti-cheat screen - handled automatically **[current]**

 The appearance of the widget is shown in the image below: